AlfieLumley/odin-recipes/README.md

 # odin-recipes

+PROJECT: Odin Project Lasagna Recipe site (with Index Homepage)

 Pre-Project Notes:
 This is my very first attempt at building a website!

 I'm following the steps set out by the Odin Project.
 I can't wait to get started

 First attempt complete: